 Proper thyroid function requires conversion of T4 to T3, which is the metabolically active derivative of T4.
-This conversion takes place primarily in the liver and kidney, and is somewhat sensitive to nutrition and a variety of vitamin, mineral, or hormonal excesses or deficiencies (see Imbalances That Can Affect T4 to T3 Conversion below).
+This conversion takes place primarily in the liver and kidney, and is somewhat sensitive to nutrition and a variety of vitamin, mineral, or hormonal excesses or deficiencies (see Imbalances That Can Affect T4 to T3 Conversion).
 If the conversion of T4 to T3 is impaired such that there is a deficit of T3, symptoms of hypothyroidism may persist, even with thyroid treatment.

 The most common method of diagnosing thyroid function is to measure TSH and T4, and sometimes T3, with a laboratory blood test.
 Blood tests may also be used to rule out other potential causes for a thyroid imbalance, such as a pituitary or adrenal deficiency.
 However, some healthcare practitioners feel that these tests are somewhat limited for determining thyroid function, and that their results can be misleading.